Glass Repair and Replacement Services (Sub-contractors) Terms and Conditions

 (a) A reference to a statute or statutory provision is a reference to it as amended or re-enacted.
 A reference to a statute or statutory provision includes all subordinate legislation made under that statute or statutory provision.

 (b) Any words following the terms including, include, in particular, for example or any similar expression shall be construed as illustrative and shall not limit the sense of the words, description, definition, phrase or term preceding those terms.

-(c) A reference to writing or written includes fax but not email.
+(c) A reference to writing or written includes email.

 (d) References in this Contract to Clauses and Schedules are references to the Clauses and Schedules to this Contract (as supplemented, amended or replaced from time to time) and the Schedules form part of and are deemed to be incorporated into this Contract.

 2.1 The contract between AW and the Supplier for the supply of Services is comprised of (1) the Order and (2) these Terms and Conditions.

 2.2 Each new Order constitutes an offer by AW to purchase the Services in accordance to these Terms and Conditions.

 2.3 Each new Order shall only be deemed to be accepted on AW issuing a purchase order number to the Supplier or on AW’s written acceptance of the Supplier's quotation, as the case may be.

 2.4 These Terms and Conditions shall apply to all Services provided by the Supplier to a Customer, as detailed in the Order to the exclusion of any other terms that the Supplier seeks to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.